Natashina/Module-12-Challenge/README.md

 There were two challenges in buiding the gauge.
 - Plotly documentation refered to in the Module Challenge instructions describes an "indicator" type, while the correct type for this gauge is "pie".
 - Plotly does not offer documentation on how to create a gauge needle.
 That is why the only source of information was online examples.
+Gauge needle has been drown manually using circle geometry formulas.